 MSG may be the most cognitively harmful food ingredient.
 MSG’s glutamate is an excitatory neurotransmitter that fires neurons.
 Too much MSG causes neurons to fire quickly for no reason.
 Excitotoxicity depletes mitochondrial energy, creates free radicals, and kills neurons.

 Glutamate excitotoxicity is a cell death process caused by too much glutamate.
-There are research showed that the administration of NAC reduces glutamate levels. (source)
+There are research shows that the administration of NAC reduces glutamate levels.

 However, we need a certain amount of glutamate because it’s the mind’s most abundant neurotransmitter and vital in learning and memory.

-Anxious behavior seems to be increased by decreased glutamate activity, and glutamate levels inside the hippocampus, the brain region principally responsible for regulating emotions and memory, appear to be especially crucial. (source)
+Anxious behavior seems to be increased by decreased glutamate activity, and glutamate levels inside the hippocampus, the brain region principally responsible for regulating emotions and memory, appear especially crucial.

 The Reason You Have Mental Fatigue: Toxic Amount Of Glutamate